 In preparation for the Friday, July 21 release of his new retail mixtape, Bitch I'm the Shit 2, Tyga made an appearance on The Breakfast Club on Thursday (July 20) morning.
-Unfortunately, the embattled rapper ended up spending 90% of his time in the hot seat fielding questions about past relationships with Blac Chyna and Kylie Jenner.
+Unfortunately, the embattled rapper spent 90 percent of his time in the hot seat fielding questions about past relationships with Blac Chyna and Kylie Jenner.

-When Tyga wasn't ducking and dodging questions about false rumors and fake news, though, he did address the fallout from his time with Cash Money Records and, holy shit, he might have signed the worst record contract in the history of record contracts.
+When Tyga wasn’t ducking and dodging questions about false rumors and fake news, he addressed the fallout from his time with Cash Money Records and, holy shit, he might have signed the worst record contract in the history of record contracts.

 “I had to pay to get out [of my deal with Cash Money],” said Tyga.
 “At least 12 to 15 million, they owe me, bro.”